hayley-leblanc/linux/fs/hayleyfs/diagrams/dependencies_v1.md

 classDef gray fill:#888,stroke:#333,stroke-width:2px;
 class A,E gray
 ```
+NOTE: this diagram currently does not take into account how to handle partial page truncation.
+We need to add this.

 **truncate** (increasing size)
 Should look the same as write, except that the pages will be zeroed instead of having data written to them.
 We should use the `WriteData` state for this, not `Zero`, since `Zero` corresponds to deallocation and this operation performs allocation.